 Just FYI, the privacy setting on your Commons dev environment looks like it is set to fully public, so your blog feed is showing up on the home page of the Commons.
 If you choose any other privacy setting, it won't show up in the sitewide feed.
 Not a big deal, but just wanted to give you a heads-up.

-#12 Updated by Chris Caruso 10 months ago
+#12 Updated by Chris Caruso over 6 years ago

 I've incorporated the RSS feeds into the front page of the live ARC site here: